matimortari/secretkeepr/README.md

 - **Audit Logs:** Track sensitive operations like secret changes and organization updates.
 - **Encrypted Secrets:** Secrets are encrypted at rest and never exposed unencrypted beyond the UI.
 - **CLI Integration:** Manage secrets and projects directly from your terminal with the SecretKeepR CLI.
+- **Theme Toggle:** Switch between light and dark modes to suit your preference.

 ## 🛠️ Stack